 - Tours: Historic Portsmouth Legends and Ghosts Walk with New England Curiosities, call 207-439-8905 or visit their website for schedule and information

 - Poetry: The Poetry Hoot the first Wednesday of every month at Cafe Espresso at 738 Islington Street.
 Call 603-772-4345.
-Stone Pigeon Poetry Readings from 7 to 9 pm the second Monday of every month, two feature readers followed by an open mic at Breaking New Grounds.
+Stone Pigeon Poetry Readings from 7 to 9 pm the second Monday of every month, two feature readers followed by an open mike at Breaking New Grounds.

 - Be a painter for an evening, no experience needed.
 Art with a Splash offers an opportunity to combine the artistic with a touch of wine.